 Principle of operation – Our sensors use infrared proximity sensing embedded in transparent, abrasive resistant polymer.
 In addition to provide the robot with the right amount of “grip” and being easy to clean, this enables proximity sensing at a distance and force sensing due to internal reflection and deformation of the polymer.
 Changing polymer mixing rates and thickness allows tuning a wide dynamic range and allows robots to handle a large variety of items ranging from highly corrosive to food grade.
 Using infrared makes RoboticMaterials sensors sensitive to a surface’s color (or better, its reflectivity).
 Due to change in response from the signal traveling through air or rubber, it is yet possible to detect contact and thereby allows to infer the material properties.

-Research – We are closely working with the University of Colorado to find new applications for RoboticMaterials’ sensors and to push the boundary of robotic sensing.
+Research – We are closely working with the University of Colorado and our customers to find new applications for RoboticMaterials’ sensors and to push the boundary of robotic sensing.
 Have you been using our sensors in your project?
 Let us know!
 Do you need customized force and proximity sensors for your hands/fingers?
 Contact us!
-Want to stay tuned?
-Subscribe to our newsletter:

 Nikolaus Correll, CTO, has more than fifteen years of experience in building cutting-edge robotic systems.
 Nikolaus believes that strong artificial intelligence will be enabled by smart sensors and actuators, that is a tight interplay between a robot’s body and brain, and has founded Robotic Materials Inc. in 2016.
 Before that, Nikolaus research has been supported by NASA, the National Science Foundation and the Department of Defense.